Connect with us

 It is likely her decision will be appealed by the losing side to the state Supreme Court.

 As the issue is litigated, though, the clock is ticking on abortion rights in Mississippi.
-A trigger law would take effect on Thursday banning all abortions in the state except in cases where it is determined the of the mother is at risk or in cases where there is rape reported to law enforcement.
+A trigger law would take effect on Thursday banning all abortions in the state except in cases where it is determined the life of the mother is at risk or in cases where there is rape reported to law enforcement.
 Another Mississippi law that would take effect based on the U.S. Supreme Court ruling would ban all abortion after six weeks except in cases of medical emergencies.

 But on Tuesday in the hearing attended by about 50 spectators with a handful of protesters outside the courthouse, McDuff told the chancery judge that the state Supreme Court ruling would supersede the laws and she did not have the authority to ignore Mississippi’s highest court.